Houses

 Sign up for our newsletter now.

-Workation – On the Sense or Nonsense of a new Trend
+Workation – On the Sense or Nonsense of a Trend

-Workation – On the Sense or Nonsense of a new Trend
+Workation – On the Sense or Nonsense of a Trend

 Finally, holidays are possible again, what joy.
 When it comes to packing, however, it becomes clear that ideas differ: In addition to the laptop, his headset also ends up in the suitcase, while she packs hiking boots and badminton rackets.
 He wants to use the time to finally catch up on a few things, she dreams of relaxed weeks without having to think about online conferences.
 Or vice versa.
 The argument starts even before the holiday.